zimeon/iiif-spec2md/docs/spec.md

 Object.
 That is, the connection between a file's [content path](#content path) on physical storage and its [logical path](#logical path) in a version of the object's content is made with a digest of its contents, rather than its filename.
-This use of the content digest facilitates de- duplication of files with the same content within an object, such as files that are unchanged from one version to the next.
+This use of the content digest facilitates de-duplication of files with the same content within an object, such as files that are unchanged from one version to the next.
 The second role that digests play is provide for fixity checks to determine whether a file has become corrupt, through hardware degradation or accident for